Check the status of CVEs. Learn More.

 Canonical’s Ubuntu Livepatch isn’t the most expensive live solution for critical kernel patches but it isn’t the cheapest either.
 You can’t get Livepatch as a separate product, it’s only included as part of an Ubuntu Advantage subscription which users sign up for using their Ubuntu One accounts.

 Pricing is a bit complex and depends on whether you run a physical server or virtual machines, but it starts from $75 per machine per year, up to $2,500 per machine per year.
-TuxCare’s KernelCare Enterprise is less than $50 per machine per year.
+TuxCare’s KernelCare Enterprise is less than $60 per server per year.

 Chat With An Expert